 The Red Arrows flew off to Cyprus for Exercise Springhawk as scheduled on 6 April.
 However, any stories about the Red Arrows were now of interest to the national press so I was not altogether surprised when, on 9 April, I had another call from an official in the Defence Press Office.
 An informant, who was known to the Defence Press Office and whom the official described as "a disgruntled former MoD employee, we know his name but dare not pass it on to you", had allegedly sold a story to the Sun newspaper to the effect that the Chief of the Air Staff had stepped in to prevent the Red Arrows dedicating one of their 1998 manoeuvres to Princess Diana.
 The MoD man had already checked with the Chief of the Air Staff’s office and they had denied the story as well.
 The official wondered if I could throw any light on the matter.
-I was able to tell the MoD spokesman that there was no truth in the story but I added there might be two possible reasons for the confusion.
+I was able to tell the MoD spokesman that there was no truth in the story, but I added there might be three possible reasons for the confusion.

+Firstly, at Langkawi in Malaysia on 1 December 1997, the first 'World AIDS Day', the Team Manager in his public commentary during the Red Arrows display dedicated the red Synchro Heart manoeuvre to the memory of Diana, Princess of Wales, in recognition of the work she had done during her life for AIDS foundations around the world.
+I told the official that the heart manoeuvre had been a routine part of the 1997 display and that nothing was altered specially for the event.
+That dedication had received considerable positive publicity in the Far East and possibly nearer home.
 Secondly, someone who had been in our briefing room earlier in the year may have seen the Delta Roll described as Diana Roll on the wall display where the pilots worked out the sequence of manoeuvres.
 I told the man at the Ministry that the name ‘Diana’ had been merely a tentative thought at a very early part of the training season as an alternative for what had always before been known as the Delta Roll (because it resembled the Greek letter delta).
 The pilots themselves had eventually dropped the idea because they thought it very tacky.
 There was actually a third possibility.
 It could have been a deliberate ploy on the part of the informant to try and sell to the Sun what would have undoubtedly been an eminently saleable story - had it been true.

 The national media always like a political angle to any story about the armed services and the Red Arrows are not immune from that sort of treatment.
 Some years earlier, when Squadron Leader Miller was the Team Leader, there had been several spurious stories about the Tango Roll, a manoeuvre resembling the letter T. One national newspaper declared that the T was for Thatcher and that the manoeuvre was the pilots’ tribute to the Prime Minister of the day - the implication, presumably, being that all officers, or at least all Red Arrows, are Conservatives.
 The next day another newspaper had declared that it was nothing to do with Thatcher: it was a tribute to then Team Leader - Tim Miller.
-In fact the real reason was much less inventive: ‘Tango’ is the internationally recognised phonetic pronunciation of the letter T.
+In fact, the real reason was much less inventive: ‘Tango’ is the internationally recognised phonetic pronunciation of the letter T.

 "The Team’s Springhawk detachment is now about halfway through.
 Work on the new crowd front show has been progressing well in the excellent Cyprus weather - quite different from the appalling wintry conditions there have been at Cranwell.
 Instead of the traditional crowd rear arrival, the Red Arrows will now arrive from crowd left in Big Nine and change into a Diamond loop in front of the crowd.
 The Team has been practising a new version of the Vixen Break which starts from a point further away from the crowd.
 This should allow all aircraft to break hard to left and right to avoid them over-flying the crowd.
 In good weather the Team Leader will pull vertically upwards from the Vixen and then re-join the others; when the cloud base is too low for that, he will break to the left after the other aircraft on the left have broken.
 The Heart manoeuvre, a real crowd favourite, has been retained for 1998.
 This year the Heart, formed by Reds 6 and 7, will be 'speared' by Red 8 to add variety.
 One manoeuvre brought back into the show after an absence of several years is the one we call Delta.
-It is a triangular shape with one of the flat sides leading, formed by Reds 1 to 5 in line abreast.
+It is a triangular shape with one of the flat sides leading, formed by Reds 1 to 5 in line abreast and Reds 6 to 9 completing the triangle.
 The manoeuvre is called Delta because the shape closely resembles the Greek letter of that name."

 After six weeks of concentrated rehearsals in sunny Cyprus, Air Chief Marshal Sir David Cousins, the Commander-in-Chief, was an audience of one at RAF Akrotiri on 13 May while Squadron Leader Simon Meade led his pilots through the 23-minute display.